Ross-on-Wye: Transport

-The former Ross-on-Wye railway station was at a junction on the Hereford, Ross and Gloucester Railway north of the town.
-It was the terminus of the Ross and Monmouth Railway, which joined the Hereford, Ross and Gloucester just south of the station.
+The former Ross-on-Wye railway station was at a junction on the Hereford, Ross & Gloucester Railway north of the town.
+It was the terminus of the Ross & Monmouth Railway, which joined the Hereford, Ross and Gloucester just south of the station.
 Opened on 1 June 1855, the line was merged into the Great Western Railway on 29 July 1862 and in 1869 converted from broad gauge to standard gauge in a five-day period.
 A line to Tewkesbury was authorised by Parliament in 1856, but never built.

-Under the Beeching Axe, the lines to Ross closed in stages up to 1964.
+Under the Beeching cuts, the lines to Ross closed in stages up to 1964.
 The brick station has been demolished and the site redeveloped into an industrial estate, on which the brick goods and engine sheds still stand.

-The nearest railway station today is Ledbury on the Cotswold Line, but Ross has a better connection with Gloucester, including a bus link with the town and a major interchange on the national rail network.
+The nearest railway stations are in Ledbury on the Cotswold Line and Gloucester on the Birmingham & Gloucester Railway.

-To the east is the end of the M50, sometimes called the Ross Spur or Ross Motorway, which links with the M5.
+Ross-on-Wye is a primary destination on Great Britain's road network.
+The A40 road bypasses the town to its north and is signed westbound towards Monmouth, as well as eastbound towards Gloucester.
+It also interchanges with the northbound A49 to Hereford and the A449 running northeast to Ledbury.
+To the east is the end of the M50 motorway, sometimes called the Ross Spur or Ross Motorway, which links with the M5.

+Stagecoach West and Nick Maddy Coaches provide regular bus services.
+Stagecoach West operates hourly route 33 through Ross between Gloucester and Hereford, while Nick Maddy Coaches operates hourly route 40 serving residential streets across town.
+National Express also operate a twice daily service to and from London on its 445 route.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Ridge Hill and the local relay transmitters.

+Local radio stations are BBC Hereford and Worcester, Hits Radio Herefordshire & Worcestershire, Greatest Hits Radio Herefordshire & Worcestershire and Sunshine Radio.

+The town is served by the local newspapers The Ross Gazette and Hereford Times.